 Throughout the 1990s, St. Francis continued to be a vital parish and school community.
 Keeping up with technology and an aging facility were challenges that were gladly met.
 In 1994, Father James Bevan became Pastor of the parish.
 He made tremendous improvements within the facility.
 He completely renovated the Church by 1998.
 Next, the necessary school improvements were addressed: the installation of new white boards, carpeting, lockers, desks, and up-to-date technology.

-Father Manuel was installed as the Pastor of St. Francis de Sales.
 Over the years, associates have included priests from Mexico and South America, assisting with such a large and vital Hispanic community.
 In 2004, our former Pastor, Father Bevan, “retired” and returned to St. Francis de Sales as a Special Assistant.
 The teamwork of the current and former Pastors has served our Parish very well.
 Both are very involved in all projects and planning for the future of St. Francis de Sales – from the annual Parish Bazaar to our newest building, our Activity Center.
-Whether planning for weekly School Masses, Penance Services, First Reconciliation, First Holy Communion, or Graduations, both Father Bevan and Father Manuel are very involved and supportive of our students and the school-wide community.
+Whether planning for weekly School Masses, Penance Services, First Reconciliation, First Holy Communion, or Graduations, both Father Bevan and our current Pastor, Father Bruno are very involved and supportive of our students and the school-wide community.

 In October of 2003, the school and parish communities began working closely together on a very successful International Bazaar and Festival.
 This event combines the food and music of our parish with children’s games and activities provided by our school families.
 The Festival includes a spectacular Silent Auction as well as a Raffle – both of which have the strong support of our school families.
 Each year, everyone has a wonderful time and while we always enjoy a fun-filled and memorable day - the Festival is also a huge financial success with thousands of people in attendance.
 The proceeds of these events have also helped us to defray the additional construction costs of our new lunch room and activity center.
 Most importantly, we continue to experience a tremendous sense of community and sharing with the entire Parish.